How to get touch with us over the festive period

 Debts are considered when addressing the finances of a marriage and can be incorporated within any financial settlement.
 The starting point when addressing finances on divorce is for both parties to prepare and exchange full and frank financial disclosure including any debts, whether in their sole or joint names.

-The Court takes into account the Section 25 Matrimonial Causes Act factors which include at S.25(2)(a) and (b) the income, earning capacity, property and other financial resources of the parties and the financial needs, obligations and responsibilities which the parties have or are likely to have in the foreseeable future.
+The Court takes into account the Section 25 Matrimonial Causes Act factors which include at S.25(2)(a) and (b) the income, earning capacity, property, and other financial resources of the parties and the financial needs, obligations, and responsibilities which the parties have or are likely to have in the foreseeable future.
 The debts of the marriage fall into this category.

-The Court will look at the parties’ assets and debts to reach a view on the net asset position.
+The Court will look at the parties’ assets and debts to reach a view of the net asset position.
 It is unable to order any person to discharge a debt but can order one spouse to transfer monthly amounts to the other spouse to enable a particular debt to be paid.

 How can Tozers help?